majdhasan/employee-manager/README.md

 This is a Spring Boot application that provides a RESTful API for managing employees.
 It uses a Postgresql database to store employee data and Kafka for messaging.

+### Infrastructure
+To spin up this Docker Compose file, follow these steps:

+1. Ensure that Docker and Docker Compose are installed on your machine.

+2. Open a terminal window and run the following command to build the Docker images:

+    `docker-compose build`

+3. Once the build process is complete, run the following command to start the containers:

+    `docker-compose up`

+    This will start the PostgreSQL database, Zookeeper, and Kafka containers.

 ## Build and Run

 To build and run this application, follow these steps: